eucalyptus/architecture/features/object-storage/docs/scalable_walrus.md

 #Design Document for Scalable Object Storage

 ## Overview
-The current Walrus implementation is limited to a single host for servicing S3 requests as well as storing actual user data.
+The pre-4.0 Walrus implementation is limited to a single host for servicing S3 requests as well as storing actual user data.
 This limits the system to scale-up models rather than scale-out.
 The objective of this design is to achive scale-out capabilities for Walrus in the dimensions of both IO/throughput and storage capacity.

-Scalable Walrus is basically a division of the Walrus implementation into two distinct pieces: Object Storage Gateway and multiple back-end providers (Walrus, RiakCS, S3) that provide the persistent storage.
+Scalable Object Storage is a division of the Walrus implementation into two distinct pieces: Object Storage Gateway and multiple back-end providers (Walrus, RiakCS, S3) that provide the persistent storage.
 The Object Storage Gateway is client-facing and receives, authenticates, and routes requests to the appropriate backend.
 The Object Storage Gateway is on the data path for all data get/put operations but does not store data directly.
 It is stateless.
 The back-end services provide the persistent storage and state management for data objects and user metadata.

 ## System components
 The Scalable Object Storage is composed of the following components: